anonaddy/addy.io/source/_articles/report-abuse-or-blocking-website/report-abuse.md

 If you see addy.io [aliases](/help/what-are-the-different-kinds-of-aliases/) or the service being used for **abuse** (e.g. spam, phishing, or other prohibited use), you can report it. addy.io does not permit abusive behaviour and may suspend or terminate accounts that violate the terms.
 This article explains what counts as abuse and how to report it.
 For sites that block addy.io domains, see [Report a website that is blocking addy.io alias domains](/help/report-a-website-that-is-blocking-addy-io-alias-domains/).

-## Examples of abuse that are not permitted
+<h2 id="examples-of-abuse-that-are-not-permitted">Examples of abuse that are not permitted</h2>

 - **Bulk, scripted or bot signups** - Creating many accounts or aliases automatically to abuse services.
 - **Coupon or discount code harvesting** - Using aliases solely to collect one-time codes or offers at scale.